- DTP Success Team

 For example, if you're a nurse, you may consider taking DSST exams in "Substance Abuse" and "Health and Human Development."

-Your hands-on experience and educational background will likely give you a substantial edge in testing out of these subjects.
+Hands-on experience will likely give you a substantial edge in testing out of DSST exams.

 Flexible Subject Choices